tlouwers/STM32F4-DISCOVERY/ExampleProject/README.md

 A basic example or project structure for C++ development with the STM32F407G-DISC1 kit.

 Intended use is to be a starting point for developing, debugging and unit testing the STM32F407G-DISC1.
-This example read the accelerometer via DMA (and then discards the read samples).
+This example reads the accelerometer via DMA (and then discards the read samples).
 Data is stored in accelerometer FIFO until a threshold is reached, then ISR flags data is available.
-Data then is read via SPI/DMA.
+Data is read via SPI/DMA.
 Orange led is used to signal data available.
 A light sleep mode is used to conserve power.
 Note: the button pin conflicts with the accelerometer Int1 pin, a board layout issue - they cannot be used at the same time.
 For now the accelerometer gets preference in this example.

 # Requirements